Kuvelet/Pricing_ChassisParts/README.md

         "Increase price to be 5% below competitor", "Maintain current cost (within 5%)"),
     IF(M14="Yes",
-        "LoIr price to 5% below competitor (Target cost achievable)", "LoIr price to minimum alloId for MUP = 1.4") )
+        "lower price to 5% below competitor (Target cost achievable)", "lower price to minimum alloId for MUP = 1.4") )
 ```